 If there’s no further business to be presented to the board or to be discussed, the meeting is adjourned.
 This is your formal wrap-up, where you tie up any loose ends and take any questions or comments from your team members.
 You can also discuss what’s to be expected at the next meeting and the best way that each team member can come prepared, understanding what’s required of them.

-Robert’s Rules of Order: Cheat Sheet
+Robert’s Rules of Order for meetings: Cheat Sheet

 Because Robert’s Rules are kind of old, some of the terminology seems confusing and irrelevant.
 But it’s not!
 We’ve just coined modern adaptations of these words.
 In this section, we’ll clear up some key terms: